Human-Signals-Lab/AudioIMU/README.md

 # AudioIMU_new

-Github page to paper: **AudioIMU: Enhancing Inertial Sensing-Based Activity Recognition with Acoustic Models** (to appear on ACM ISWC 2022)
+Github page to paper: **AudioIMU: Enhancing Inertial Sensing-Based Activity Recognition with Acoustic Models** (to appear at ACM ISWC 2022)

 ### IMU model